scala/docs.scala-lang/sips/minutes/2016-10-25-sip-minutes.md

 Heather proposes to mark this proposal as dormant, since it's lacking an implementation.
 She wants to let other people claim its ownership and provide an implementation if they care about this issue.
+Jorge proposes to ask first Dmitry if he wants to champion V4, otherwise it would be marked as dormant.

-**Outcome**: The Committee agrees to mark the proposal as dormant and let someone pick it up and provide an implementation.
+**Outcome**: The Committee agrees to wait for Dmitry's response and then mark the proposal as dormant.
+The idea is to let someone pick it up and provide an implementation.
 Ideally, this implementation should run in Java 8 and don't depend on var handles.
-The SIP Process Lead will wait some time to receive another candidate from the current author, Dmitry.
-If he doesn't propose anything, the SIP will be marked as dormant.

 ## Closing remarks
 See you next time!